Standards and Accredited Programs

 - Number of training hours is a minimum of 75 hours with 40 being delivered as synchronous training

 - Coaching competencies are fully covered in the curriculum (of which 60 hours must cover Coaching Structure, Coaching Process and Legal and Ethical competencies)

-- The facilitators of the 60 hours above are qualified in health and wellness coaching from a program that also meets the above criteria, with a history of a minimum of two years’ experience in coaching clients themselves.
+- The facilitators of the 60 hours above are qualified in health and wellness coaching from a program that also meets the above criteria, with a history of a minimum of two years’ (minimum 200 hours) experience in coaching clients themselves.

 - The program includes information on current guidelines around healthy lifestyle and chronic lifestyle-related illness

 - It has been recognised as being of a standard accepted by a relevant and reputable professional external body which falls outside the coaching world but is concerned with standards around health and wellness (e.g. professional medical associations such as the Royal New Zealand College of General Practitioners)